nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 In a real-world setting, these two behaviors could be directly implemented in the :file:`src/cloud_connection.c` file.
 In this sample, they are separated for clarity.

-This sample supports full modem FOTA for the nRF9160 development kit version 0.14.0 and higher.
+This sample supports full modem FOTA for the nRF91 Series development kit.
+Version 0.14.0 or higher is required for nRF9160 DK.
 To enable full modem FOTA, add the following parameter to your build command:

 ``-DOVERLAY_CONFIG=overlay_full_modem_fota.conf``

 Also, specify your development kit version by appending it to the board name.
-For example, if your development kit version is 1.0.1, use the following board name in your build command:
+For example, if you are using an nRF9160 DK version 1.0.1, use the following board name in your build command:

 ``nrf9160dk_nrf9160_ns@1_0_1``

-This sample also supports placement of the MCUboot secondary partition in external flash for the nRF9160 development kit version 0.14.0 and higher.
+This sample also supports placement of the MCUboot secondary partition in external flash for the nRF9161 DK, and for nRF9160 DK version 0.14.0 and higher.
 To enable this, add the following parameter to your build command:

 ``-DOVERLAY_CONFIG=overlay_mcuboot_ext_flash.conf``